dustymabe/dustymabe.com/content/post/2020-01-21/post.md

 automatic updates, to enable the next wave of cloud native infrastructure.
 Fedora CoreOS is built for many platforms, each of them delivered as a pre-built disk image.
-In every environment where Fedora CoreOS is started the initial boot starts with roughly the same disk image.
+In every environment where Fedora CoreOS is deployed the initial boot starts with roughly the same disk image.
 In cloud environments these are cloud images that were made specifically for that cloud.
 For bare metal environments the [coreos-installer](https://github.com/coreos/coreos-installer)